 On October 31, 2016, the Company signed a definitive agreement for a 15-year lease to purchase option pursuant to which the Company can acquire a 100% interest in the Amanita claim block subject to a 3% NSR for cash consideration of \$3,000,000.
-The Amanita claim block is comprised of 88 lode claims located within the Fairbanks Mining District approximately 25 kilometres northeast of Fairbanks, Alaska.
+The Amanita claim block is comprised of certain lode claims located within the Fairbanks Mining District northeast of Fairbanks, Alaska.